Crispy Chicken Fingers are not just for kids. I use Panko style gluten free bread crumbs (Japan’s secret ingredient for crunch.) The taste is awesome.

 First, rinse and pat the chicken dry.
 Remember, patting the chicken dry is important because your flour cannot stick to damp chicken.

 Then arrange three wide shallow bowls on the counter.
-To the first bowl, add flour, paprika, and salt.
+To the first bowl, add flour, paprika, salt, and pepper.
 Then whisk together egg and milk in the second bowl.
-And your gluten free panko breadcrumbs in the third wide, shallow bowl.

 Now follow three steps to bread your chicken.
 First, dredge the chicken in the flour mixture and shake off excess.
 (Shaking off the excess flour is key to getting your breading to stick.)
 Next, run the chicken through the egg mixture to coat it lightly and hold the chicken over the liquid to let any excess fall back into the bowl.
 Then coat with the breadcrumbs.